dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/config.md

 <VersionBlock lastVersion="1.2">

-Support for the `config` property on `metrics` was added in dbt Core v1.3
+Support for the `config` property on `exposures` was added in dbt Core v1.3

 </VersionBlock>